kenmoini/kenmoini.com/site/content/en/post/2023/11/metallb-and-nginx-ingress-on-openshift.md

 I use it with my Kubernetes clusters to expose services such as DNS so I don't have to use NodePorts and weird firewall forwarding.
 I have customers who use it with their OpenShift clusters to expose things like databases and even other Ingresses.

-Today I'm going to show you how to do just that - we'll deploy the MetalLB Operator, and then the NGINX Ingress Operator and get them to sing a little song together.
+Today I'm going to show you how to do just that - we'll deploy the MetalLB Operator, and then the NGINX Ingress Operator and get them to sing a little song together.  *As an added bonus, we'll even set up Cert-Manager with some automated TLS goodness!*

 ---